 To legally change your name, you just need to understand the Name Change Process.
 Every person’s name is very important and deeply personal.
 You can have a service help you to change names legally, or you can do it yourself.
 Either way, you can have the exact legal name you want.
 Just learn the Legal Name Changing Process, start it and do it all correctly.
 The Name Change Process is a little simple, and a little complicated, This will tell you how to handle it.
 There are 2 general steps.
 If you’ve already done step 1, start with step 2.

 Name Change Process – Step 1; Get a Legal Name Change

 Everyone is born with a name.
 The name on your birth certificate is your legal name until you change it legally.
 Anyone can call themselves anything they want.
 But to require government or financial institutions to accept your choice of names, you need a Legal Name Change.
-A Legal Name Change document is a Court Order or Certificate is issued by a judge or other government official, that shows both your Present and New Legal Names on the document and comes after an Official review process.
+A Legal Name Change document is a Court Order or Certificate, issued by a judge or other government official, that shows both your Present and New Legal Names on the document and comes after an Official review process.
 If you have one of these documents, you probably already have a Legal Name Change and can proceed to Change Your ID and Official Records:

 - Decree Changing Name

 - Divorce/Dissolution Judgment/Order